AI Governance

 Classification drives every downstream compliance decision.
 A GPAI model is any AI model trained on broad data at scale that can serve a wide range of tasks, no matter how it reaches the market [EU AI Act, Article 3(63)].
 Foundation models, large language models, multimodal systems: all qualify.
 Deployment context, including high-risk classification, is irrelevant.
 The model itself triggers the obligations, not its downstream application.

+The audit fix.
 Map every AI model in your technology stack to its provider.
-For each model, determine: (1) who is the GPAI provider under the Act, (2) whether your organization’s modifications exceed the one-third fine-tuning threshold, and (3) whether the model qualifies for the open-source exemption.
+For each model, determine: (1) who is the GPAI provider under the Act, (2) whether your organization’s modifications are substantial enough to warrant a provider-status legal analysis, and (3) whether the model qualifies for the open-source exemption.
 Document this classification in your AI system inventory.
 The classification drives every subsequent compliance decision.
+If there is genuine uncertainty about provider status, document the analysis and engage legal counsel before August 2, 2026.

 What Are the Four Core GPAI Provider Obligations?